OULibraries/galileo-architecture/docs/item-import.md

 1. large image collections

-## The File Archive

-### File Archive Bags:
-1. Each of the bags is for building for an individual islandora content object and is identified by a unique bag folder name.
-For example, a bag for an islandora book object contains all the original, high-resolution TIFF image files.
-1. Each bag also contains an XML metadata file that contains all the metadata information for the TIFF file(s).
-For example, a book bag may contain the metadata file page.xml for the TIFF files.
-1. If a bag contains multiple TIFF files, these files have alphanumerically ordered names to generated the pages of books in a correct order.
-1. The islandora object metadata file (e.g., islandora book object) is also included in the bags.

 ## Importing a Book from the File Archive

 Here's our general plan for how importing a book should work.
 Currently